flutter/news_toolkit/README.md

 [Google News Template](./google_news_template/README.md) is a [mason](https://pub.dev/packages/mason) template generated from google_news_project.

+## Updating the App Logo

+App logo image assets are displayed at both the top of the feed view and at the top of the app navigation drawer.
+To replace these with your custom assets, replace the following files:

+- `packages/app_ui/assets/images/logo_dark.png`
+- `packages/app_ui/assets/images/logo_light.png`

+Change the dimensions specified in the `AppLogo` widget (`packages/app_ui/lib/src/widgets/app_logo.dart`) to match your new image dimensions.

 ## Updating the App Splash Screen

 Flutter's [Adding a Splash Screen to Your Mobile App](https://docs.flutter.dev/development/ui/advanced/splash-screen) documentation provides the most up-to-date and in-depth guidance on customizing the splash screen in your mobile app.